-Qualitative Disclosures a) The general qualitative disclosure requirement including the nature of IRRBB and key assumptions including assumptions regarding loan prepayments and behavior of non maturity deposits and frequency of IRRBB measurement.
-Interest rate risk describes how the bank would be negatively affected with the change in the interest rates on its On- balance sheet and the Off- balance sheet exposures.
-The Bank uses a simple Sensitivity Analysis as well as Duration Gap Analysis to determine its vulnerability against the adverse moment of market variables.
-Bangladesh Krishi Bank discusses the interest rate issue in its ALCO/MCC meeting.
-In addition BKB assesses the interest rate risk using simple duration analysis as per the formula given by Bangladesh Bank in its guidelines on Stress Testing.
-For change in interest rates, currently, Bangladesh Krishi Bank has become risk sensible for its Assets comparable to its Liabilities.
-The Bank is on a continuous process of re-structuring in its assets and liabilities to make a balance between them and to bring the situation back in its favour for any change in interest rate.

-Quantitative Disclosures b) The increase (decline) in earning or economic value (or relevant measure used by management) for upward and downward rate shocks according to management method guidelin followi -Impact nk has been using " ne published by Bang ng: t on earning t on Capital requiremen gladesh Ba

-for measuring IRRBB, Sl.No Particulars Amo ount (Tk.
-In C rora)

-broken down by currency (as relevant) Allic

-01. Total Risk Sensitive Assets 23785.75

-02. Risk Sensitive Liabilities 22865.59

-03. Weighted Average Duration of Assets 1.59

-04. Weighted Average Duration of Liabilities 0.83

-05. Duration Gap 0.52

-06. Assumed change in 1% 2% 3%

-Interest rate Minor Moderate Major
+Qualitative Disclosures a) The general qualitative disclosure requirement including the nature of IRRBB and key assumptions including assumptions regarding loan prepayments and behavior of non maturity deposits and frequency of IRRBB measurement. uses a simple Sensitivity Analysis as well as Duration G Analysis to determine its vulnerability against the adver Quantitative Disclosures b) The increase (decline) in earning or economic value (or relevant measure used by management) for upward and downward rate shocks according to management method for measuring IRRBB, The ba guidelin followin -Impact nk has been using " ne published by Bang ng: t on earning t on Capital requirement gladesh B esting" bas ank to det ed on the ermine the broken down by Sl.No Particulars Amo ount (Tk.
+In C rore) currency (as relevant) 01.
+Total Risk Sensitive 27091.79 02.
+Assets Risk Sensitive Liabilities 27089.33 a 03.
+Weighted Average Duration of Assets 1.14 04.
+Weighted Average Duration of Liabilities 0.69 05.
+Duration Gap 1% 0.45 ~ 06.
+06. Assumed change in Interest rate 2% 3% 8 Reprising Impact Minor Moderate Major 07.
+Change in value of 1 bond portfolio (Under stress testing) - - a 08.
+Capital After shock -9630.21 -9758.71 -9887.22 09.
+CRAR aftershock (%) -43.70% -44.29% -44.87%

-Reprising Impact 1 1

-Change in bondvalue of portfolio(Under stress testing) - - -

-08. Capital After shock -8357.65 -8376.11 -8394.57

-CRAR aftershock (%) -42.23% -42.33% -42.42%